blunt-instruments/MevWeth/README.md

 - Mevitize: A simple, inheritable contract for adding Mev to transaction using MevWeth

+THIS IS UNAUDITED CODE.
+USE AT YOUR OWN RISK

 ## What is explicit MEV?

 Explicit MEV is MEV that is produced intentionally, to achieve a specific